 Where Do Locals Go For Tapas In Barcelona?

-BEST BARCELONA TAPAS BARS AND RESTAURANTS
+BEST BARCELONA TAPAS BARS AND RESTAURANTS BY DISTRICT

 Many of my guests ask me where to find some good tapas in Barcelona, and I’m always happy to give them a few recommendations.
 That’s why today I’m sharing with you where to go for some great local tapas in town.

 But what are tapas?
 Tapas are small plates that you share with your friends and family around a table.
 It can be just an appetizer before your real meal, or if you order a few of them tapas can be a whole meal by itself.
 Learn more about the meaning of tapas in this post.

 Best Tapas Bars in Barri Gòtic

 Bar La Plata

 They are famous for their fried sardines, freshly served from the Barcelona fishmongers as soon as the first fishermen arrive.
 They are so tender that you can eat the whole thing: head, bones and tail.
 Don’t forget to order their pork sausage pintxo, too.
 It’s a small chunk served on a slice of bread.
 They also have a lovely salad tapa (tomato, sweet onion and alberquina olives).
 And if you feel like trying a very Catalan thing: order a “porró” of wine and ask them how to use it.
 LOL guaranteed.
 Order white wine to prevent ruining your shirt.

 Now a very different experience.
 Sensi is one of the best examples of creative tapas in Barcelona.
 Inspired in French bistrots, you’ll find here Mediterranean fusion as well as traditional tapas made with high quality ingredients.
 This tapas restaurant is a place seat down and enjoy a meal, not a place to get a bite and leave.
 Your vegetarian friends will be pleasantly surprised with the many options available for them.